avive/karmacoin-docs/versioned_docs/version-0.1.0/testnet/nomination_pools.md

 1. Go to `Developer` > `Extrinsics` tab.
 2. Choose `nominationPools` and `updateRoles`.
 Enter your pool id, and choose the roles you want to set/remove.
 3. Submit transaction using your pool owner account.

+---

+## Destroying a pool

+Once pool owner decide no longer to support the pool, he should destroy the pool.
+To do this firstly owner should change pool state to `Destroying`:

+1. Go to `Developer` > `Extrinsics` tab.
+2. Choose `nominationPools` and `setState`.
+Enter your pool id, and choose `Destroying` state.
+3. Submit transaction using your pool owner account.

+Now owner should wait to all users leave pool by unbonding their funds or unbond their funds by itself.
+After that pool should be chilled:

+1. Go to `Developer` > `Extrinsics` tab.
+2. Choose `nominationPools` and `chill`.
+Enter your pool id.
+3. Submit transaction using your pool owner account.

+After pool chilled owner can unbond his funds and destroy the pool completely:

+1. Go to `Developer` > `Extrinsics` tab.
+2. Choose `nominationPools` and `unbond`.
+Enter your pool id and enter your bond amount including 6 decimals
+3. Submit transaction using your pool owner account.